 A better example is any hand where the dealer has a 17 or more, you have less, and the next card will bust you.
 Either you take a card, bust and lose, or you don't take a card, and just lose.

-In the adventure book seriesLone Wolf, in the second book there is a magic spear that can be missed.
-It is the only weapon you get that can kill Hellghasts, and you WILL encounter at least two of them.
+In the second book, Fire on the Water, there is a magic spear that can be missed.
+It is the only weapon you get that can kill Hellghast, and you WILL encounter at least two of them.
 Even if you get it, there is an opportunity to give it to an ally so that he can survive guarding the mouth of a cave and allow you to continue.
 Sure enough, later on, if you did the right thing and gave it to him... then you made the book Unwinnable.
 He never shows up again.
 You are forced to face a Hellghast that proceeds to kill you because you lack any weapon that can harm it.

 Unfortunately, no one is gonna write a guidebook for a gamebook — at least not a physical gamebook — as it would make the gamebook proper redundant.